Postgraduate Research Prize in EFP accredited Postgraduate Programs in Periodontology

 The prize is awarded once a year in two categories i.e. Clinical Research and Preclinical/Basic Research and is open to all graduate students of EFP accredited graduate programs in Periodontology.

 The research work must have been published in print between January and December of year preceding the presentation of the prize in the Journal of Clinical Periodontology or in another English-language international peer reviewed scientific journal.
 In addition, the graduate student must be first author or second author.
-In the case of second authorship – the role of the student as PI needs to be justified by the principal investigator.
+In the case of second authorship – the role of the student as PI needs to be justified by the principal investigator, by stating exactly what their contribution was to the work.
 The research should have been performed substantially in the country where the student followed the Postgraduate program in Periodontology.

 Both clinical research papers as well as preclinical/basic research papers are accepted and will compete in separate categories.
 A first and a second prize is awarded for each category.
 The Judging panel will decide each year whether the prize will be awarded in one or both categories, depending on the nature and quality of submissions received.
 In a situation where only one category is considered for the prize, a third prize may additionally be awarded in that category.